Selects: Noise Pollution: Arrrgh!

 When they search for mineral deposits on the seafloor or under the seafloor, they use these seismic air guns that are, you can hear those things, like a fish can hear that a thousand, thousands of miles away.

+Very disruptive.
 Sonar, I know we talked about sonar

 in an episode years ago and how that affected marine life.
+I can't remember what it was.

-Did we do an entire episode on the time they blew up the beached whale?
+Did we do an entire episode on the time they blew up the beached whale, like what to do with the beached whale?

+Maybe.
 I think we did.

-But they basically kind of say now like they think the reasons whales beach themselves is because of these noises and sonar is a big culprit right um like it just drives them out of the water which sounds bonkers but if you ever think about how humans sometimes jump from tall buildings rather than being burned by the intensity of a fire i think it's virtually the same principle Sure.
+Like, it just drives them out of the water, which sounds bonkers, but if if you ever think about how humans sometimes jump from tall buildings rather than being burned by the intensity of a fire, I think it's virtually the same principle.

-Like it is a form of pollution.
+Like it's, it is a form of pollution.

-But really, we've known for a good 50 years that noise pollution is really bad for everybody.
+And it seems like, you know, it's started to accumulate in the last few years.
+But really, we've known for a good 50 years that noise pollution is really bad for everybody

-And yet we've done almost nothing about it.
+and yet we've done almost nothing about it.
+But we had the start, Chuck.

-We started out like we were going to, like almost immediately when we realized how bad noise pollution was in the 70s, we started to do something about it.
+We started out like we were going to like almost immediately when we realized how bad noise pollution was in the 70s, we started to do something about it.

-And the federal government passed like three, and actually I saw a fourth one,
+And the federal government passed like three and actually I saw a fourth one,

 huge acts that had to do with basically controlling noise pollution.